 Choosing a scooter or moped to buy can be a ton of fun, but it is easy to find yourself overwhelmed, too.
 There is a reason there are a variety of scooters to choose from, after all.
-While picking out the color might be obvious to you, let us walk through some questions to ask yourself to land on the right scooter that matches your needs.
+While picking out the color might be obvious to you, let us walk through some questions to ask yourself to buy a scooter that matches your needs.

 To be able to share good advice, I consulted 2 local scooter dealers for this post.
 You’ll find their guidance scattered throughout this post.
 Also know that they both also do scooter mechanic work (on more than just the brands they sell).